LDubya/OpenKeyNav/README.md

 `modesConfig.structuralNavigation.keylabels.enabled` to `false` to hide them, or independently disable its `tab`, `contextJump`, `horizontal`, `vertical`, or `activation` groups.
-Set `keylabels.contextJump` to `false` to hide context-start hints, or set `keylabels.tab` to `false` to hide native Tab and Shift+Tab hints.
+Set `keylabels.contextJump` to `false` to hide configured context-start hints, or set `keylabels.tab` to `false` to hide native Tab and Shift+Tab hints.
 While Shift is held, the `⇧` symbol in every Shift-based label highlights as a pressed key and returns to its normal treatment on release.
 When the focused control owns its arrow keys, structural destinations remain visible and prepend the configured ownership override to the chord—for example, `⌥⇧→` with the default Alt override.
-Ownership-override arrows and the reverse context-start chord can use three-symbol labels; other labels remain limited to two symbols.
+Ownership-override arrows and the reverse configured context-start chords can use three-symbol labels; other labels remain limited to two symbols.
 Holding the override also highlights its modifier glyph until the key is released.
 Native radio groups additionally label the browser's bare-arrow focus routes:
 `←↑` for the previous radio and `→↓` for the next.
 In a two-radio group, the